 Each type parameter has an associated type parameter constraint that establishes an upper bound for type arguments.
-Omitting a constraint or specifying type any as the constraint corresponds to specifying the empty object type {}.
+Omitting a constraint corresponds to specifying the empty object type {}.
 Type parameters declared in a particular type parameter list may not be referenced in constraints in that type parameter list.